gaigebell/collection/content/From Local to Website.md

 [Setting up your GitHub repository (jzhao.xyz)](https://quartz.jzhao.xyz/setting-up-your-GitHub-repository)

-If you haven't have SSH keys, add new keys for your Github account first.
+If you haven't had SSH keys, add new keys for your Github account first.

 ```bash
 ls -al ~/.ssh # to check if you have ssh keys in local